Android0x09/nccaw-2020-writeup/Challenges/Investigate/7/README.md

 Among the output, we can find a user's SID.

-We can confirm that this SID belongs to the user we're interested in by running the following command:
+We can confirm that this SID belongs to the user we're interested in by running the following command using the discovered SID as a search term:

 ```
 grep -ai "S-1-5-21-3357474304-2915131210-3987339850-1000" WindowsVista_0401.vmem